 Indeed, his Doctor had the many emotional facets later Doctor’s tried to capture and each episode seemed to bring out a different emotion in him, depending on the situation the Doctor faced.

-Through time, they met many famous people in earth’s history : Marco Polo, Emperor Nero, Richard Lionheart and Wyatt Earp.
-They also journeyed much further – and later episodes got bolder as the Doctor travelled out to far flung planets to meet many different species.
+And then the futuristic science concept episode, where the Doctor journeyed to many far flung planets to meet many different species.
 Notable creations were the Dalek’s but the Doctor also came across the Cybermen, psychic Sensorite’s and the Reptilian Monoid’s.

 “It all started out as a mild curiosity in the junkyard, and now it’s turned out to be quite a great spirit of adventure!”
 First Doctor – The Sensorites

-So the Doctor, having vanquished the Cybermen but being mortally wounded in the battle, fell to the floor in episode 4 of The Tenth Planet – 1966 and changed into Patrick Troughton in front of everybody’s eyes.
+So the Doctor, having vanquished the Cybermen but being mortally wounded in the battle, fell to the floor in episode 4 of The Tenth Planet – 196and changed into Patrick Troughton in front of everybody’s eyes.

 Sadly, some of Hartnell’s episodes were lost in the BBC Archive – including the pivotal regeneration into Troughton serial – “The Tenth Planet”.
 Epsiodes continue to surface to this day, so one day there may be a full collection.

 Hartnell briefly reprised his role (as a cameo due to illness) in the Third Doctor’s episode The Three Doctor’s -1975 before he died.
 Richard Hurndell took over the role of the first Doctor in the 25th Anniversary serial – The Five Doctor’s -1983 .